-Nick Bullmore advises on all aspects of Cayman Islands corporate law with a particular emphasis on investment funds (including fund financings), structured finance (including CLOs), joint ventures and general corporate and commercial matters.
+Nick Bullmore advises on and has significant experience in all aspects of Cayman Islands corporate law with a particular emphasis on investment funds (including fund financings), insurance and re-insurance, structured finance (including CLOs), joint ventures and general corporate and commercial matters.
 He also advises family offices and UHNWIs on the structuring, governance and regulation of family offices and private investment structures, as well as providing advice on the practical and legal aspects of physically relocating UHNWIs and their families to the Cayman Islands.

 Nick is ranked as a leading Cayman Islands lawyer by each of Chambers Global, IFLR1000 and Legal 500, which describe him as being "an excellent lawyer with a great reputation" with an "amazing legal mind" and "possibly the most responsive lawyer in Cayman".